rylanharper/BELRAD/README.md

 }
 ```

-3. Next, go to `Settings > Notifications > Customer account password reset` and replace the `<a>` tag with:
+3. Next, go to `Settings → Notifications → Customer account password reset` and replace the `<a>` tag with:
 ```bash
 {% assign url_parts = customer.reset_password_url  | split: '/' %}
 <a href="https://your-site-domain.com/account/reset?id={{url_parts[5]}}&token={{url_parts[6]}}" class="button__text">Reset your password</a>
 ```

-4. There are a few "gotchas" in order for this project to work properly...
-First you must enable product metafields by going to `Settings > Metafields > Products` and creating a color metafield type.
+4. There are a couple gotchas that need to happen in order for this project to work properly with Shopify:

+- Enable product metafields by going to `Settings → Metafields → Products` and creating a color metafield type.
 Once you create a product, scroll to the bottom to add in a metafield color swtach.

-You aslo need to make sure products that have a variety of colors all have the same name and a `productType` that matches that name of that product.
+- Each product that has a variety of colors (more than one) must have the same name and a `productType` that matches that name of that product.
 Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc.

+- Make sure the first product tag within Shopify is always the product's color.
+I currently use `{{ product.tags[0] }}` is easily display the corresponding color

-5. Lastly, make sure to populate your storefront with products and collections.
-Make sure that your collections and products have titles, descriptions, and an image(s).
-Within your Products, add in prices, tags, product-types, and metafields.
-If you recieve an error upon start up, this is likely the reason.
+- Lastly, make sure to populate your storefront with products and collections and fill out all necessary fields - title, descriptions, images, prices, tags, etc.

+## 📫 Klaviyo

+Create a Klaviyo account and select the option to connect to your Shopify store.
+Once this is done, navigate to `List & Segments → Newsletter → Settings` within your admin Dashboard and place the List ID code in the `Newsletter Settings` within the footer settings of your Sanity studio.

 ## ⚡️ Installation